 We Suggest: Always Use Lowercase Attributes

-The HTML5 standard does not require lower case attribute names.
+The HTML standard does not require lowercase attribute names.

-The title attribute can be written with upper or lower case like Title and/or TITLE.
+The title attribute (and all other attributes) can be written with uppercase or lowercase like title or TITLE.

-W3C recommends lowercase in HTML4, and demands lowercase for stricter document types like XHTML.
+However, W3C recommends lowercase attributes in HTML, and demands lowercase attributes for stricter document types like XHTML.

 We Suggest: Always Quote Attribute Values

-The HTML5 standard does not require quotes around attribute values.
+The HTML standard does not require quotes around attribute values.

-W3C recommends quotes in HTML4, and demands quotes for stricter document types like XHTML.
+However, W3C recommends quotes in HTML, and demands quotes for stricter document types like XHTML.

-Sometimes it is necessary to use quotes.
-This will not display correctly, because it contains a space:
+Sometimes you have to use quotes.
+This example will not display the title attribute correctly, because it contains a space:

 At W3Schools we always use quotes around attribute values.